-Why do people train martial arts?
+Why do people train in martial arts?
 You’ll get as many different answers to this question as there are people training.
-Whether it is competitive aspirations, “just” recreational or philosophical though, everyone has to go through the same grading process.
+Whether it is competitive aspirations, “just” recreational, or philosophical though, everyone has to go through the same grading process.
 Martial arts are all structured around a grading system that has been used for more than a century.
 BJJ is no different and has adopted the belt system as a direct result of its Japanese origins.
-But don’t let yourself be fooled by Jiu Jitsu belts.
+But don’t let yourself be fooled by Jiu-Jitsu belts.
 The belts do not always present the true rank and knowledge of a practitioner.

-Brazilian Jiu Jitsu is an art that is notorious for the time a practitioner needs in order to achieve a belt.
-It’s not just black belt that we’re talking about, getting to blue is just as hard, if not harder!
-It takes about 10 years for the “average” grappler to reach black belt.
+Brazilian Jiu-Jitsu is an art that is notorious for the time a practitioner needs in order to achieve a belt.
+It’s not the just black belt that we’re talking about, getting to blue is just as hard, if not harder!
+It takes about 10 years for the “average” grappler to reach the black belt.
 However, that number is just a loose average.
 Apart from exceptional talents, the road to black belt is filled with obstacles.

-Jiu Jitsu belts are earned in a very specific and foolproof manner.
-There are rarely promotions based around demonstrations or exams, as the case is in other arts.
+Jiu-Jitsu belts are earned in a very specific and foolproof manner.
+There are rarely promotions based on demonstrations or exams, as the case is in other arts.
 BJJ has probably the most realistic reasoning behind promoting a student to the next level.
 The idea is that an instructor looks at the complete manner of conduct of a student.
-How a student learns new techniques, the way they roll, competition performances as well as state of mind and behavior on and off the mats, all have a part to play.
-While competition is not a requirement for everyone, most of the others, especially proper behavior and technical knowledge, are.
+How a student learns new techniques, the way they roll, competition performances as well as a state of mind and behavior on and off the mats, all have a part to play.
+While competition is not a requirement for everyone, most of the others, especially proper behavior, and technical knowledge are.

 Under perfect circumstances, a BJJ student spends about 1,5 – 2 years at a certain belt level.
 In reality, though, conditions are never perfect.